Demon's Souls (2020 video game): Gameplay

 The game features new weapons, armor, rings and items called "Grains" which give players a temporary resistance to effects like poison, fire, and bleeding.
 As with the original, players are limited in how much they can carry before their character becomes encumbered, although some aspects of this encumbrance system have been adjusted.
 Example: In the original game, all types of moon grass take up 0.1 item burden; in the remake, the item burdens increase upward based on the effectiveness of the grass, from 0.1 per crescent moon grass to 6.0 per dark moon grass.
-Furthermore, players are given the option to send items to Stockpile Thomas instead of dropping items and risk said items disappearing permanently.
+Furthermore, players are given the option to send items to Stockpile Thomas instead of dropping items and risking them disappearing permanently.
 One new feature, called "Fractured World", is a mirror mode which reverses the layout of environments.
 The game also includes a photo mode, whereupon using it the game will pause, something not possible in the original.
 Filters from the photo mode can also be used during gameplay, including a "classic mode" filter intended to evoke the look of the original PlayStation 3 game.
 Although the Souls series is notorious for its difficulty, Bluepoint stated that the remake would not introduce different difficulty levels.
 The character creation feature has also been updated, with more options for customization.